 I am a philosopher of medicine and Artificial Intelligence (AI), focusing on questions at the intersection of evidence and ethics.
 I am Assistant Professorial Lecturer and Deputy Director of LSE100 at the London School of Economics.
-My research focuses on Evidence-Based Medicine, hierarchies of evidence, and other problems related to evidence and ethics in biomedical research, medical genomics and complementary & alternative medicine.
-You can read a profile of my work in the magazine Science News, here.
+I am also Lecturer in Philosophy of Artificial Intelligence and Data Ethics at the New College of the Humanities in London.

-As Deputy Director of LSE100, I work on the delivery of LSE100, LSE’s flagship interdisciplinary undergraduate course, which is studied by all 1st and 2nd year undergraduates.
-LSE100 delivers interdisciplinary seminars accompanied by bespoke online content featuring leading LSE academics.
-It serves as a forum for students and academics to meet and discuss major social problems across disciplinary boundaries.
-I have a PGCE full level certificate in higher education.
+As Deputy Director of LSE100, I work on the delivery of LSE100, LSE’s flagship interdisciplinary course which is studied by all undergraduates in their first year.
+LSE100 delivers interdisciplinary seminars accompanied by bespoke online content featuring LSE academics.
+It serves as a forum for students and academics of all disciplines to meet and discuss major societal challenges, and a laboratory for pedagogic innovation in higher education.

-Contact: c.j.blunt <at> lse.ac.uk or use the form below:
+Contact: c.j.blunt <at> lse.ac.uk